About Us

-Students in the Arts Canterbury program enrol in one of the following art disciplines:
+Students in the Arts Canterbury program audition for acceptance into one of the following art disciplines:

 There is rich diversity in the school population that is respected and encouraged.
 As a result, the students are motivated, creative, energetic and committed to their studies, their school, and their community.
 The extra-curricular clubs and athletic teams at Canterbury lends balance to both academics and arts.